common-workflow-language/cwltool/README.rst

     nproc:
       type: int

+Interaction with containers: the MPIRequirement currently prepends its commands to the front of the command line that is constructed.
+If you wish to run a containerised application in parallel, for simple use cases this does work with Singularity, depending upon the platform setup.
+However this combination should be considered "alpha" -- please do report any issues you have!
+This does not work with Docker at the moment.
+(More precisely, you get `n` copies of the same single process image run at the same time that cannot communicate with each other.)

 The host-specific parameters are configured in a simple YAML file (specified with the ``--mpi-config-file`` flag).
 The allowed keys are given in the following table; all are optional.